 - Examples might include communicating about behaviors, homework assignments, current or upcoming events at school or home that may impact the student’s behavior or attendance, and student medical or other appointments.

 - Include use of the Communication Log in your child’s IEP or 504 Plan.

-The Folder of Information of Life Experiences (FILE) helps you organize the information you gather, the information you need and the information you share with others along the way.
+The Folder of Information and Life Experiences (FILE) helps you organize the information you gather, the information you need and the information you share with others along the way.
 This system of record keeping was developed for parents by parents and professionals.
 Included in the system’s carrying case are 10 folders with simple instructions to help you maintain each folder.

-The folders include: Family Records, Developmental History, Medical, Therapies, IFSP/IEP & Notes, Letters/Contact Info., Evaluations/Consents, Respite Care/Child Care, Transitions and Legal and Life Planning.
+The folders include: Family Records, Developmental History, Medical, Therapies, IFSP/IEP & Notes, Letters/Contact Info., Evaluations/Consents, Respite Care/Child Care, Transitions, and Legal and Life Planning.

 View a video presentation about the FILE

 Keeping records is an essential part of life.
 Keeping organized records will help youth become more independent.
 The MyFILE system was developed through a collaborative effort to help young adults maintain and organize information.
 The MyFILE is a compact, portable storage system for keeping important records.